USS Wahoo (SS-238): The search for and discovery of Wahoo

-Wahoo had long been believed to be resting in the Soya (La Pérouse) Strait between Hokkaidō, Japan and Sakhalin, Russia.
-Beginning in 1995, the Wahoo Project Group (an international team of Americans, Australians, Japanese, and Russians, and led by a relative of Commander Morton) searched for her based on the available evidence.
+Wahoo had long been believed to be resting in the Soya (La Pérouse) Strait between Hokkaidō, Japan, and Sakhalin, Russia.
+Beginning in 1995, the Wahoo Project Group (an international team of Americans, Australians, Japanese, and Russians, and led by a relative of Commander Morton's) searched for her based on the available evidence.
 Japanese Vice Admiral Kazuo Ueda, working with the Wahoo Project Group, examined the historical record and correctly predicted the location of Wahoo in 2006.

-In 2005, electronic surveys in the region yielded what turned out to be a U.S. Gato-class submarine in the Strait; in July 2006, the Russian team "Iskra" investigated the site which contributed further evidence of location of Wahoo.
+In 2005, electronic surveys in the region yielded what turned out to be a USS Gato-class submarine in the strait; in July 2006, the Russian team "Iskra" investigated the site, which contributed further evidence of location of Wahoo.

 On 31 October 2006, the U.S. Navy confirmed that the images provided by the "Iskra" team are of Wahoo, the wreckage lying intact in about 213 ft of water in the La Pérouse (Soya) Strait.
 The submarine was sunk by a direct hit from an aerial bomb near the conning tower.

 On 8 July 2007, the U.S. Navy conducted a wreath-laying ceremony at sea for the crew of Wahoo.
 The ceremony was held on the confirmed site of the sinking of the submarine as a joint exercise with the Navy of the Russian Federation.

 On 11 October 2007, the U.S. Navy held an official remembrance ceremony for the crew of Wahoo, conducted at the Submarine Museum and Park at Pearl Harbor, and followed by a presentation of the history of Wahoo search and discovery by the Wahoo Project Group.

 In May 2024, the Russian Geographical Society demonstrated a video of the wreckage of the submarine and installed a commemorative underwater plaque, as well as a wreath with the inscription "Russians remember".